 Here’s another Zentangle project I came up with- a totally easy way to get kids tangling.

-Check out these cool art projects, too!
+Check out these cool ideas, too!

 White card stock: